XRG2014/triforce-freaks/docs/_pages/about.md

   - XRG2014
 permalink: /about/
 title: "About"
 excerpt: 'DISCLAIMER: This is an unofficial fan website for The Legend of Zelda called "The Triforce Freaks".
 This website is not endorsed in any way by © Nintendo, nor does it have any affiliation with it.
-All pictures, characters, and related materials are © Nintendo.'
+All Zelda pictures, characters, and related materials are © Nintendo.'
 layouts_gallery:
   - url: /assets/images/mm-layout-splash.png
     image_path: /assets/images/mm-layout-splash.png